How To Get A Renovation Mortgage

 A short-term loan rather than a mortgage?

-Strictly speaking, finance for improvement works that are going to significantly increase the value of a property would be a renovation loan rather than a mortgage.
+Strictly speaking, finance for improvement works that are going to significantly increase the value of a would be a renovation loan rather than a mortgage.

 The distinction is that this would be short-term finance rather than borrowing arranged over the 20 to 25-year time-span of a mortgage.
 And that’s useful to you because the uplift in value should result in an improved loan to value (LTV) ratio, which gives you access to cheaper borrowing as soon as the work is completed - without paying the early repayment penalty charges which standard mortgage finance would incur.